allan8araujo/CatApp/readme.md

   The application was made in order to reduce anxiety symptoms in the midst of some type of crisis.
   #### You click, you see a cat, simple as that.

    It does transform the request into a bitmap and display to the user the image, using retrofit do requisition and glide to load image.
 Also adds it to a database to persist the data and show it later to users, in a history tab of cats seen.
+It is also possible remove some catPhotos or share it with another apps from the application.

 ## [PT-BR]
   este projeto já está disponível no site da API: https://cataas.com/#/integration A aplicação foi feita com o intuito de diminuir os sintomas de ansiedade em meio a algum tipo de crise.
   #### Você clica, você vê um gato, simples assim.

    Ele transforma a request em um bitmap e exibe ao usuário uma imagem, usando requisições do retrofit e glide para carregar a imagem.
 Também a adiciona em um banco de dados para persistir os dados e mostrá-lo posteriormente aos usuários, em uma aba de histórico de gatos vistos.
+Também é possível remover alguma foto ou compartilhar-la com outros aplicativos como PNG.

 ## Exibição de gato e navegação da aba gatos salvos